testdouble/minitest-suite/README.md

 `Minitest::Test` subclasses are run by allowing you to organize them into sub-suites or groups.

-This can be handy when you want to (usually for performance reasons) want to run one logical grouping of tests at a time before moving onto the next.
+This can be handy when you want to (usually for performance reasons) run one logical grouping of tests at a time before moving onto the next group.

 ## Using minitest-suite